-In 2021 we launched Thunder Client extension for VSCode which was game changer, as we were the first to launch a GUI based API Client inside VSCode.
-Today we are launching Thunder Client CLI which will have many new innovative features for API Testing.
+In 2021, we launched Thunder Client extension for VSCode which was a game changer as we were the first to launch a GUI based API client inside VSCode.
+Today we are launching Thunder Client CLI which will have many innovative features for API testing.

 - Simple & Easy to Use CLI tool